Dare to err and to dream. Deep meaning often lies in childish plays.

 And my horses seemed to enjoy themselves.
 They were calm and relaxed.
 They responded to me and I listened to their feedback.
 At our local team penning events, calm and relaxed were rare adjectives.

 We received a lot of frowns.
 And a lot of accusing questions.
-But they only made me laugh more because I wasn't at the event for the horse people.
-I wasn't there to fit in or look a certain part.
-I was there to enjoy it with my horses, and I happened to prefer riding in an English saddle.
+But they only made me laugh more because I wasn’t at the event for the horse people.
+I wasn’t there to fit in or look a certain part.
+I was there to enjoy it with my horses, and I happened to prefer riding in an english saddle.
 Without stirrups.
 In a halter.

 There were a few occasions when we, surprisingly, took first place.
 But that was no indicator of whether we’d ridden better than any other time.
 No measure of my abilities as a rider.

-Because externally awarded wins are fleeting.
+Because these rewards are fleeting.

-They're like compliments we receive for being beautiful.
-Perhaps we worked very hard to look more attractive to other people, just as we might work very hard to win a competition or acknowledgment from the horse industry.
+They’re like compliments we receive for being beautiful.
+Perhaps we worked very hard to look more attractive to other people, just as we might work very hard to win a competition or acknowledgement from the horse industry.

 Losing doesn’t either.
 There’s no glory as a martyr in today’s world.